 View of Mt.
 Craig from atop Mt.
 Mitchell

 To reach the Mt.
-Craig summit, take a two-mile roundtrip hike on the Deep Gap Trail from the picnic area on the summit of Mt.
+Craig summit, take a two-mile roundtrip hike on the Deep Gap Trail (sometimes called the Black Mountain Crest Trail) from the picnic area on the summit of Mt.
 Mitchell.
 The hike includes a good bit of climbing, but it is not overly strenuous.
 From atop Mount Craig, you can view much of the southern portion of the Black Mountain Range along with a look back at Mount Mitchell.
 Look for the Mt.
 Craig marker on the summit.
 Since you are on the highest peaks in eastern North America, weather conditions can change rapidly.
 It is usually at least 15 degrees cooler than the city of Asheville, and the peaks are covered in clouds and fog eight out of ten days.

 The hike takes you through a Canadian-type, lush forest, with great aromas of the spruce and balsam fir trees.
 If you want to go farther, Deep Gap Trail continues for another 3.5 miles and crosses three more peaks above 6,000 feet to Deep Gap.
 There are some great camping sites at Deep Gap.
 The Deep Gap Trail proceeds beyond Mount Craig to other North Carolina high peaks including Big Tom and Balsam Cone.